viniciuskneves/articles/import-existing-aws-resources-using-aws-cdk.md

 ```

-Now we can run `synth` in order to obtain our CloudFormation template.
-This template contains a bucket but it is not yet deployed, we will use it to manually import the resource through AWS console.
+Now we can run `synth` to obtain our CloudFormation template.
+This template contains a bucket but it is not yet deployed, we will use it to manually import the resource through the AWS console.

 We can go to our stack in AWS CloudFormation console, click `Stack Actions` and `Import resources into stack`: